 Cusco (2-3 days)

 Cusco is a wonderful city with lots to see and do.
 You can read more about our trip to the Museo de Pisco and learn how to make a Pisco Sour the national drink of Peru in How to Make a Pisco Sour & What You Need to Know about Pisco

 Cusco is the center for most tourist activities and flights.
 If you are coming from Lima to Cusco you will most likely need to fly, and you can’t get from Lima to Machu Picchu without going through Cusco.

 It is at very high altitude and it is recommended if you have not come from the Sacred Valley you allow an extra day or two to adjust to the altitude.

 Machu Picchu (3 day train, 5 days if Hiking the Inca Trail to Machu Picchu)

 To avoid disappointment you need to book your reservations for this as far in advance as possible, especially if you are going during a peak time.
 You can find out all about Machu Picchu in In the Footsteps of the Incas: The Inca Trail to Machu Picchu

 If you are taking the train to Machu Picchu, you can leave from Cusco or Ollytaytambo in the Sacred Valley.
 I would allow 3 days, 1 to get there and 2 at the site.

+If you have 3 weeks in Peru definitely consider hiking to Machu Picchu.
 If you plan on hiking you must have a guide, the classic Inca Trail is a 4 day hike to Machu Picchu and I would allow an extra day at the site.
-We used a local guide and this was an excellent choice and saved us a lot of money.
-Find out all about our trek Including costs, altitude, difficulty andwho we recommend as a guide for the Inca Trail in the longer article about hiking the 4- day Inca Trail.
+We used a local guide and this was an excellent choice saving us a lot of money.
+Find out all about our trek Including costs, altitude, difficulty and who we recommend as a guide for the Inca Trail in the longer article about hiking the 4- day Inca Trail.